If you believe that Murphy was an optimist then the following is for you.

 At a minimum I would have a full backup before any "major" upgrade.
 But all of you are backing up all the time already using Time Machine, right?
-If you are running OS X Lion and Time Machine you have Lion Recovery built in.
-However, Lion Recovery will ERASE your disk before it runs.
-Time Machine does not back up everything but Carbon Copy Cloner does.
+If you are running OS X and Time Machine you have OS X Recovery built in.
+However, OS X Recovery will ERASE your disk before it runs.
+Time Machine does not back up your entire hard drive but Carbon Copy Cloner does.
 Accept no substitutes.

 So here goes: